 Research Interests: Culture, communication and media studies, the Energy (Power) of public arts (visual culture), visual arts therapy with cultural studies, arts leadership, curriculum development and learning through the visual culture, public scholarship in the visual arts, arts administration.
 Portfolio Advisor: Ron Krabill.
 Capstone Advisor: TBD.

-Academic Background: National University of Technology, Seoul, Korea; BFA degree in Ceramic Arts; Sookmyung Women’s University Graduate School of Design, Seoul, Korea; MFA degree in Ceramic Design
+Academic Background: National University of Technology, Seoul, Korea, Bachelor of Fine Arts in Ceramic Arts; Sookmyung Women’s University Graduate School of Design, Seoul, Korea, Master of Fine Arts in Ceramic Design

 Kelly resided in the Midwest (St. Louis & Chicago) for her first 29 years but feels she has found her true home in the Pacific Northwest.
 She has a deep passion for all things related to environmental/social justice and the art of conscious living.
 She enjoys live music, communing with nature, practicing yoga and guiding her 2 pre-teen children.